mincfranc/farkle_fork_mincfranc/work/index.md

 ## Overview

-Oh the places you'll go.
-Green eggs and ham.

-Bill is definitely the coolest, we need not speak on it further, for it is well known.

-This is David's finest note ever
-Here's David's second best note

-### Farkle - Revised Proposal

-🎲 Farkle: The Ultimate Turn-Based Dice Game App
+### 🎲 Farkle: The Ultimate Turn-Based Dice Game App

 Imagine a fast-paced, competitive dice game you can play anytime, anywhere—with friends or solo.
 This Farkle app brings the classic risk-and-reward gameplay to your phone, featuring asynchronous play so you can take turns at your convenience.
 Use round time limits to keep the game engaging, without dragging on.
 Challenge friends, join random matches, or play solo to sharpen your strategy.
 Roll, strategize, and win!